ulinnuhaha/truku_translation/README.md

 This is a repository for a translation model between Truku and Chinese languages using LLMs.
 We build some pre-trained models from LLMs to perform bilingual translation between Truku and Chinese languages.

 # Run the training model to fine-tune LLMs for bilingual translation
-To perform the translation model with a specific pre-trained model, you can run the `run_trans.py`
+To perform the fine-tuning process of LLMs to create the translation model between Truku and Chinese languages, you can run the `model_train.py`

 # Run the simple translation model inference
 To perform the translation model with a specific pre-trained model, you can run the `run_trans.py` script as the following command: